unicef/publicgoods-toolkit/adoptability.md

   requests; typically, that would just be via their normal security reporting channels.
 [Security audits funded by Mozilla](https://wiki.mozilla.org/MOSS/Secure_Open_Source/Completed), such as for the open source Thunderbird email product, are publicly posted.

+  If the product has been implemented broadly, you might find public audit documentation that's specific to individual implementations.
+These are likely to cover processes and policies, such as adherence to national regulation, as well as the software itself, but they're still useful resources.
+The National Audit Office of Estonia [recently audited X-Road](https://eurosai-it.org/news/newsletter/1-2021/updates-from-itwg-members/estonia-x-road-and-audit) and found that implementing agencies weren't adhering to some of the security policies we recommend in the Policy module [LINK]

   **KEY RECOMMENDATION**: See if any security audits are publicly available.

 ## Stability and Reliability